dojo/docs/dijit/form/TextBox.rst

 Sizing TextBoxes
 ----------------

-Sizing a text box is done through the CSS width on the textbox node.
-Typically this is done by specifying thw width in ems.
+Sizing a text box is done through the CSS width on the text box dom node.
+Typically this is done by specifying the width in ems.
 Please see the following for an example:

 .. cv-compound ::